Lenovo: ThinkVision

+ThinkPlus

 IdeaPad

-The IdeaPad line of consumer-oriented laptop computers was introduced in January 2008.
+The IdeaPad line of consumer-oriented laptops was introduced in January 2008.
 The IdeaPad is the result of Lenovo's own research and development; Unlike the ThinkPad line, its design and branding were not inherited from IBM nor are they designed/developed by IBM.

 The IdeaPad's design language differs markedly from the ThinkPad and has a more consumer-focused look and feel.

-On September 21, 2016, Lenovo confirmed that their Yoga series is not meant to be compatible with Linux operating systems, that they know it is impossible to install Linux on some models, and that it is not supported.
+On 21 September 2016, Lenovo confirmed that their Yoga series is not meant to be compatible with Linux operating systems, that they know it is impossible to install Linux on some models, and that it is not supported.
 This came in the wake of media coverage of problems that users were having while trying to install Ubuntu on several Yoga models, including the 900 ISK2, 900 ISK For Business, 900S, and 710, which were traced back to Lenovo disabling and removing support for the AHCI storage mode for the device's Solid State Drive in the computer's BIOS, in favor of a RAID mode that is only supported by Windows 10 drivers that come with the system.
 Lenovo has since released an alternative firmware that has restored the AHCI mode to the drive controller to allow installation of Linux operating systems.

 IdeaCentre

 All IdeaCentres are all-in-one machines, combining processor and monitor into a single unit.
 The desktops were described by HotHardware as being "uniquely designed".
 The first IdeaCentre desktop, the IdeaCentre K210, was announced by Lenovo on 30 June 2008.
 While the IdeaCentre line consists only of desktops, it shares design elements and features with the IdeaPad line.
 One such feature was Veriface facial recognition technology.

 At CES 2011, Lenovo announced the launch of four IdeaCentre desktops: the A320, B520, B320, and C205.
 In the autumn of 2012, the firm introduced the more powerful IdeaCentre A720, with a 27-inch touchscreen display and running Windows 8.
 With a TV tuner and HDMI in, the A720 can also serve as a multimedia hub or home theater PC.

 In 2013, Lenovo added a table computer to the IdeaCentre line.
-The Lenovo IdeaCentre Horizon Table PC, introduced at the 2013 International CES is a 27-inch touchscreen computer designed to lay flat for simultaneous use by multiple people.
+The Lenovo IdeaCentre Horizon, introduced at the 2013 Consumer Electronics Show is a 27-inch touchscreen computer designed to lay flat for simultaneous use by multiple people.
 Thanks to its use of Windows 8, the Horizon can also serve as a desktop computer when set upright.